haothitran/etheirys/docs/relics/zodiac-weapons.md

     - 900 Allagan Tomestones of Poetics for Trials of the Braves books (100 each x9)

 1. Speak with Jalzahn with your relic weapon equipped.
-2. Travel Mor Dhona and speak with  [G'jusana](https://na.finalfantasyxiv.com/lodestone/playguide/db/npc/npc/740bd200eb8/) (`X:22.9, Y:7.3`).
+2. Speak with [G'jusana](https://na.finalfantasyxiv.com/lodestone/playguide/db/npc/npc/740bd200eb8/) (Mor Dhona, `X:22.9, Y:7.3`).
     - She will sell you the nine required books, but you can only have one book at a time.
-    - Each book will cost 100 Allagan Tomestones of Poetics for a total of 900 Allagan Tomestones of Poetics.
+    - Each book will cost 100 Poetics for a total of 900 Poetics.
 3. Complete tasks in all nine Trial of the Braves books.
     - You can complete the books in any order.
     - In each book, your tasks will be: